AdobeDocs/experience-manager-64.nl-NL/help/assets/video.md

 Het afspelen van video vindt plaats met behulp van HLS-videostreaming (HTTP Live Streaming) of progressieve videodownload.
 In eerdere versies van AEM, zoals 6.0, 6.1 en 6.2, werden video&#39;s gestreamd via HTTP.

 In AEM 6.3 en hoger worden video&#39;s nu gestreamd via HTTPS (dat wil zeggen, HLS-videostreaming) omdat de URL van de DM-gatewayservice altijd HTTPS gebruikt.
 Merk op dat er geen klanteninvloed in dit standaardgedrag is.
-Videostreaming vindt altijd plaats via HTTPS, tenzij dit niet door de browser wordt ondersteund. (zie de volgende tabel).
+That is, video streaming will always occur over HTTPS unless it is not supported by the browser. (see the following table).
 Op grond daarvan wordt met

-* Als u een HTTPS-website met HTTPS-videostreaming hebt, is streaming prima.
+* If you have an HTTPS website with HTTPS video streaming, streaming is fine.
-* Als u een HTTP-website met HTTPS-videostreaming hebt, is streaming prima en zijn er geen problemen met gemengde inhoud in de webbrowser.
+* If you have an HTTP website with HTTPS video streaming, streaming is fine and there are no mixed content issues from the web browser.

-HLS (HTTP Live Streaming) is een Apple-standaard voor adaptieve videostreaming die het afspelen automatisch aanpast op basis van de capaciteit van de netwerkbandbreedte.
+HLS (HTTP Live Streaming) is an Apple standard for adaptive video streaming that automatically adjusts playback based on network bandwidth capacity.
 Ook kan de klant naar elk punt in de video zoeken zonder dat de rest van de video hoeft te worden gedownload (zie ook Live HTTP-streaming).

 Progressieve video wordt geleverd door de video lokaal te downloaden en op het desktopscherm of mobiele apparaat van de gebruiker op te slaan.